3d150n-marc3l0/de-zoomcamp-2025-capstone-baywheels/terraform/README.md

 * [gcp-credentials.json](gcp-credentials.json).
 This file should contain your GCP project credentials.

-## GCP Setting up
+## GCP Setting Up

 This project creates the infrastructure in GCP because you must first configure your account, create a project, and set up the corresponding permissions.
-See the [GCP Setting up](gcp_overview.md#initial-setup) document.
+See the [GCP Setting up](../gcp_overview.md#initial-setup) document.

-## Credential Setting up
+## Credential Setting Up

 This IaC project uses GCP as a cloud provider, so we need to configure the credentials so that Terraform can create the project infrastructure.